actionsPrint Blog Post

 Creating a Meaningful Budget to Direct Your Practice

 A meaningful budget can be one of the most effective planning tools a practice can use to prepare for the future.
-While many of you likely agree, the majority of medical practices do not undergo a formal budgeting process each year.
-Oftentimes, this can be attributed to being too busy, not knowing how to get started, or a lack of confidence in your ability to stick to the budget.
+While many of you likely agree, most medical practices do not undergo a formal budgeting process each year.
+This can often be attributed to being too busy, not knowing how to get started, or a lack of confidence in your ability to stick to the budget.
 Regardless, practices that remain successful in today’s environment will likely be those with a strong strategic plan centered around financial discipline.
-With that in mind, consider how establishing a 2020 budget will enable your practice to strategically navigate challenges like reimbursement cuts and rising overhead costs.

 When creating a budget, practices should break it down into individual components — such as revenue and key expense categories — rather than attempt to tackle the whole thing in one go.
 Before you get started, consider the tips below.

 - Model a profit and loss statement.
-The structure of the budget should be set up in a similar fashion to a profit and loss (P&L) or income statement, with revenues on top followed by expenses.
-The goal should be to use the same revenue and expense categories that are on the income statement, as this will help to easily integrate the budget into the accounting system.
+The budget structure should be set up similarly to a profit and loss (P&L) or income statement, with revenues on top followed by expenses.
+The goal should be to use the same revenue and expense categories on the income statement, which will help easily integrate the budget into the accounting system.

 - Forecast physician revenue.
-Creating an accurate forecast of physician revenue can be accomplished several ways.
-One approach is to use objective data points such as clinic sessions worked, patient encounters, and revenue (See Table 1).
+Creating an accurate forecast of physician revenue can be accomplished in several ways.
+One approach uses objective data points, such as clinic sessions worked, patient encounters, and revenue (See Table 1).

 - Review staffing levels and wages.
-Since employee overhead is the largest expense a practice incurs, accurate forecasting of wages and benefits are essential.
+Since employee overhead is the largest expense a practice incurs, accurate forecasting of wages and benefits is essential.
 Start by setting up a worksheet that breaks out each individual employee, as this serves to forecast wages and benefits for the budget year more precisely (See Table 2).
-This level of analysis also allows practices to assess the impact of adding new staff in the budget year.
+This analysis level also allows practices to assess the impact of adding new staff in the budget year.

 - Anticipate capital purchases.
 When preparing a budget, it is important to include anticipated capital purchases such as new equipment or facility improvements.
-Many businesses struggle in this area because the purchase of new equipment can have a major impact on cash flow, which directly impacts owner income.
-Make sure to identify the timing of acquisition, anticipated cost, source of financing, and depreciable life for the asset.
+Many businesses struggle in this area because the purchase of new equipment can have a major impact on cash flow, directly impacting owner income.
+Make sure to identify the acquisition's timing, anticipated cost, source of financing, and depreciable life for the asset.
 Depending on the purchase method, the facility will likely incur interest and depreciation expenses, both of which should be included in the budget.